What is the average mortgage refinance cost?

 A cash-out refinance replaces your existing mortgage with a new, larger one and lets you take the difference in cash.
 It’s a way to tap into your home’s equity and use it for things like home renovations, debt consolidation or other major expenses.
 Your total loan balance goes up and you’ll still pay closing costs, but you walk away with cash in hand while keeping just one mortgage payment.

-If you remember one thing from this article, let it be this: you have options.
+If you remember one thing from this article, let it be this: You have options.
 Refinancing costs aren’t always set in stone, and with a few smart moves, you can significantly reduce what you pay at closing.

 Here are some of the best ways to save:

-- Ask about lender incentives.
-Some lenders run promotions—like reduced fees, cashback at closing or discounted rates—to win your business.
+- Ask about lender incentives: Some lenders run promotions—like reduced fees, cash back at closing or discounted rates—to win your business.
 You won’t know unless you ask.

-- Negotiate.
-See a charge that looks vague or high?
+- Negotiate: See a charge that looks vague or high?
 Ask for a breakdown—or ask to have it removed.
 Lenders may be willing to match or beat competitor offers, especially if you have a Loan Estimate to show.

-- Consider points and credits.
-Want a lower interest rate?
+- Consider points and credits: Want a lower interest rate?
 You can pay discount points up front.
 Prefer lower out-of-pocket costs?
 Ask about lender credits, which reduce your closing costs in exchange for a slightly higher rate.

-- Improve your credit score.
-Even a modest bump can unlock better rates and lower fees.
+- Improve your credit score: Even a modest bump can unlock better rates and lower fees.

-- Time it right.
-Mortgage rates fluctuate daily.
-If you're not in a rush, waiting for a rate drop could lead to big savings over the life of your loan.
+- Time it right: Mortgage rates fluctuate daily.
+If you’re not in a rush, waiting for a rate drop could lead to big savings over the life of your loan.

-PRO TIP
+PRO TIP:

 If you plan to refinance again or move within 5 years, paying higher upfront costs might not be worth it.